Rush Limbo doing more for America in a week than most people do their entire lives.

 The Religious Freedom Restoration Act does not give anybody the ammunition to discriminate against or otherwise bigoted, be bigoted against anybody else.

-That's it's been totally misconstrued, misreported, but that's the name of the game.
+It's been totally misconstrued, misreported, but that's the name of the game.

 Just like Ferguson was misconstrued and misreported.

-Not one shred of evidence to back up what everybody thought was the truth there.
+The Duke La Crosse rape case totally made up, not one shred of evidence to back up what everybody thought was the truth there.

-And the fact that the Duke Lacrosse case was exposed as a fraud, that's the exception to the rule.
+And the fact that the Duke La Crosse case was exposed as a fraud, that's the exception to the rule.

 Most of these stories don't end up being exposed.